Pilot Cove - Slate Rock Trail

 Trail Number: 320

-Starting at the his trail begins by following Slate Rock Creek.
+Starting at the eastern end, this trail begins by following Slate Rock Creek.
 This is an easy to moderate grade with several stream crossings.
 Slate Rock Creek is typical of mountain streams, with small cascades and an abundance of mosses and ferns.
 In the summer, wildflowers are prolific.
 Before the last creek crossing, there is an unofficial trail leading right to join with Laurel Mountain trail at Sassafras Gap.
 The trail then leaves Slate Rock Creek after almost 3 miles and climbs up Slate Rock Ridge.
 Here, at the gap, the Pilot Cove Loop (#320A) intersects to the left.
 Continue straight ahead for a steep descent to Pilot Cove.
 You will pass through some open grassy fields before crossing the creek.
 The trail loops away from the stream for approximately ¼ mile (in deference to a former beaver pond, now only a boggy area), before crossing and paralleling it again.
 Shortly thereafter you will pass the other end of Pilot Cove Loop, and then return to FS 1206.
 A left turn onto the road will take you back to the eastern trailhead in 1.5 miles.

 Download GPS Data